 I loved rocking my son to sleep when he was a baby.
 Not only did it signal the end of a long day after working full-time and caring for two little ones, it was also my bit of quiet time in the day.
 Sitting in the dark silence of his room, nursing and then methodically rocking him to sleep, I could finally still my body and mind.
 Most nights I was too tired to read and the light of my phone was too bright to settle him to sleep.
-Instead, I used this time for prayer and it became my daily appointment with God.
+Instead, I used this time as my daily appointment with God to develop a more consistent prayer life.

 When do you check in with God each day?